Women at NASA: Women in space program

-The Women in Space Program (launched December 20, 1959) was a revived version of the Women in Space Earliest program that had been cancelled in November 1959.
-Like the program for men, this required candidate testing.
-However, the testing parameters were modified to accommodate women.
-In the screening phase, men were required to be degree-holding jet pilots who had attended military test pilot school and had a minimum of 1,500 hours of flying time.
-Since women were excluded from these opportunities, the screening criteria shifted to women with commercial pilot licenses, particularly those who served as flight instructors.
-Cobb, who underwent testing first, became the leader of the FLATs (Fellow Lady Astronaut Trainees) along with 12 other women, totaling 13 women (hence the media designation "Mercury 13").
-Although Cobb was assigned as a NASA consultant and continued the testing process, women were still not trained as astronauts.
+Women in Space Program (December 20, 1959) was the “revived” version of the Women in Space Earliest program that was cancelled in November 1959.
+Similar to the program for men, this required candidate testings.
+However, the parameters for these tests were varied to accommodate women.
+In the screening phase, for example, men were required to be degree-holder jet pilots, went to military test pilot school, and with experience of minimum 1,500 hours of flying time.
+Since women were deprived from some of these opportunities, screenings shifted to women with commercial pilot licenses, especially that women served as instructors during this time.
+Cobb, who underwent the testing first, became the leader of the FLATs (Fellow Lady Astronaut Trainees) with 12 other women, which made 13 women in total (hence, the media named it Mercury 13).
+Even though Cobb was assigned as a NASA consultant and continued doing the testings, women were still not trained to be astronauts.

-During the examinations, some scientists believed that women demonstrated advantages over men for space missions.
-For example, women's internal organs were thought to be better suited to withstand radiation and vibrations.
-Due to women's generally smaller size, spacecraft and flights would be less expensive if women were used as astronauts.
-However, testing for women was cancelled after it was discovered that NASA had not issued an official request for such testing.
-Lovelace decided to discontinue the program, which created an uncomfortable situation at NASA.
-Meanwhile, Jerrie Cobb, who had assumed leadership and facilitated the testing for women, was removed from her position at NASA.
+During the examinations for women, some scientists thought that women showed advantages for being sent to space rather than men.
+For example, internal organs of women were assumed to be more suitable in radiation and vibrations.
+Due to the relatively smaller size of women, spacecraft and flights would be less expensive if women were to use spacecraft.
+However, testing for women were cancelled after it was discovered that NASA did not issue an official request for such action.
+Lovelace decided to not continue the program and ended up in an uncomfortable situation at NASA.
+Meanwhile, Jerrie Cobb, who assumed leadership and facilitated the testings for women, was removed from her position at NASA.

+Today in NASA

+Since the first astronaut, Sally Ride, there have been 43 American women who have gone to space by the year 2012.
+Outside of the U.S. there have only been 12 other women astronauts that have been in space.
+As of 2009, about 10 percent of astronauts in NASA are women.